artnr7/tic-tac-toe/README.md

 ## Project: Tic-Tac-Toe

-The project is created once and used for all subsequent tasks.

 ### Task 0.
 Project Initialization

-In IntelliJ IDEA, create a new project:

-- Select the **Go** language.
-- Choose **Go SDK 1.22.1**.
+You need to create a project that will be used for all subsequent tasks.

 ### Task 1.
 Project Structure